autogluon/autogluon/docs/tutorials/torch/hpo.md

-# CIFAR Training in PyTorch
+# MNIST Training in PyTorch
 :label:`sec_customstorch`

 In this tutorial, we are showing an example of doing HPO using AutoGluon using PyTorch.